-Metal cutting fluid is a type of coolant and lubricant designed specifically for metalworking processes, such as machining and stamping.
-There are various kinds of cutting fluids, which include oils, oil-water emulsions, pastes, gels and air or other gases.
-They may be made from petroleum distillates, animal fats, plant oils, water and air, or other raw ingredients.
-Most metalworking and machining processes can benefit from the use of cutting fluid, depending on workpiece material.
-Common exceptions to this are cast iron and brass, which may be machined dry.
-Lubricants reduce the friction or wear between tool and work, while coolants carried away the heat generated during deformation of metal.
-Cutting fluids help to achieve better surface finish and a tighter dimensional control.
+Metal cutting fluid is a type of coolant and lubricant designs specifically for metalworking processes, such as machining and stamping.
+There are various kinds of cutting fluids, which include oils, oil-water emulsions, pastes, gels, and air or other gases.
+They form from petroleum distillates, animal fats, plant oils, water, and air, or other raw ingredients.
+Most metalworking and machining processes can benefit from the use of cutting fluid, depending on the workpiece material.
+Common exceptions to this are cast iron and brass, which may machine dry.
+Lubricants reduce the friction or wear between tool and work, while coolants carry away the heat generates during the deformation of the metal.
+Cutting fluids help to achieve a better surface finish and tighter dimensional control.

-In metal cutting process heal is generated due to following actions:
+In the metal cutting process heal is generating due to the following actions:

-- Plastic deformation of the metal at shear zone.
+- Plastic deformation of the metal at the shear zone.

-- Friction between chip and rake surface of tool.
+- Friction between chip and rake surface of the tool.

-- Rubbing action between work and flank surface of tool.
+- Rubbing action between work and the flank surface of the tool.

 Function of Metal Cutting Fluid

-Cutting fluids consist of those liquids and gases that are applied to the tool and the material being machined to facilitate the cutting operation.
+Cutting fluids consist of those liquids and gases that apply to the tool and the material being machined to facilitate the cutting operation.

-- To prevent the tool from overheating, i.e. so that no temperature is reached where the tool’s hardness and resistance to abrasion are reduced, thus decreasing the tool life.
+- To prevent the tool from overheating, i.e. so that no temperature reaches where the tool’s hardness and resistance to abrasion reduce, thus decreasing the tool life.

-- To keep the work cool, preventing machining those results in inaccurate final dimensions.
+- For keeping the work cool, preventing machining those results in inaccurate final dimensions.

-- To reduce power consumption, wear on the tool, and the generation of heat, by affecting the cutting process.
-This investigation wishes to establish a relationship between the surface chemistry of the lubricants involved and how they can accomplish reducing the contact length on the rake face of the tool where most of the heat during cutting is produced.
+- To reduce power consumption, wear on the tool, and the generation of heat, through affecting the cutting process.
+This investigation wishes to establish a relationship between the surface chemistry of the lubricants involved and how they can accomplish reducing the contact length on the rake face of the tool where most of the heat during cutting produces.

-- To provide a good surface finish on the work.
+- For providing a good surface finish on the work.